 Give members a variety of options to redeem points so they get the most value from participating in your loyalty program.
 Offer periodic bonus point offers or set up “play to win” events, such as sweepstakes and auctions throughout the year to help reduce breakage rates.

-6. Promote Point Spending with Limited Time Promotions
+6. Limited Time Promotions

 Chances are you have customers who are eyeing a certain reward in your program but don’t have enough points.
 Encourage them to spend points through periodic promotions that allow customers to receive rewards at reduced points.